Building a Foundation of Equality

 PCF has been helping the community for over 50 years.
 Having weathered significant social and economic changes, PCF remains a beacon of fiscal fortitude with more than $120 million under our management, providing unwavering support for our community’s most deserving charities.

-See how decades of generosity have positioned PCF to ensure our community’s charitable organizations (over 130 recipients in 2016) remain vital to those who depend on their services.
+See how decades of generosity have positioned PCF to ensure our community’s charitable organizations (over 200 in the last year) remain vital to those who depend on their services.

 Ralph Richards, Pinellas Change-Maker

 Learn more about what makes our founder a community hero …